 Other sources of water for groundwater recharge and in-lieu use in the Napa Valley Subbasin include recycled water and conservation.
-Additional study is planned to better understand the benefits, both existing benefits and potential future benefits, of water conservation by grape growers in the Subbasin.
 Recycled water is currently used in the Subbasin to offset groundwater use.
-It is estimated that 440 acre-feet of recycled water was used for crop production in the Subbasin in water year 2019 (Table 6-3).
+It is estimated that 440 acre-feet of recycled water was used for crop production in the Subbasin in water year 2020 (Table 6-3).
 These amounts are based on the areas where recycled water has been identified as a source of irrigation supply in DWR land use maps and other information, including vineyards receiving recycled water from the Town of Yountville (LSCE, 2016c) (Figure 6-9).
 Additional recycled water use in the Subbasin occurs by customers of the City of Calistoga and the City of Napa/Napa Sanitation District.
 Recycled water supplied by those municipalities may offset groundwater use if customers have access to a well as a source of supply in addition to a connection to the public water system.
-Recycled water is also not known to be used for groundwater recharge purposes in the Subbasin, although some deep percolation of recycled water or treated wastewater may occur when recycled water is used for irrigation.
+Recycled water is also not known to be used for groundwater recharge purposes in the Subbasin, although some deep percolation of recycled water or treated wastewater may occur when used for irrigation.

-7 SGMA IMPLEMENTATION FOR THE NAPA VALLEY SUBBASIN 51
+7 SGMA PLANNING AND IMPLEMENTATION FOR THE NAPA VALLEY SUBBASIN 54